2024 Faculty

 Jacob Hiser

 Jacob Hiser is a versatile pianist who studies many musical traditions.
 He has performed at venues and festivals across the United States, as well as France, Hungary, Germany, Australia, and New Zealand.
-Originally from Missouri, where he graduated from Missouri State University with a bachelor’s in Jazz Studies, he moved to Boston to complete a master’s in Contemporary Improvisation at New England Conservatory.
-He now splits his time between Boston and NYC, teaching and performing.
+Originally from Missouri, where he graduated from Missouri State University with a bachelor’s in jazz studies, he moved to Boston to complete a master’s in contemporary improvisation at New England Conservatory.
+He now splits his time between Boston and New York City, teaching and performing.
 His past teachers include Ran Blake, Joe Morris, Bruce Brubaker, and Jason Moran.
-Hiser is currently adjunct piano faculty at UMass Lowell, an accompanist for Boston Children's Chorus, and faculty/accompanist at Phillips Exeter Academy in Exeter, New Hampshire.
+Hiser was piano faculty at University of Massachusetts Lowell 2016-2023, and is currently an accompanist for Boston Children's Chorus and faculty/accompanist at Phillips Exeter Academy in Exeter, New Hampshire.

 Tanner Munson